bartuatabek/bartuatabek/README.md

 <!-- Talking about you -->
 ### About Me

-:technologist: &nbsp;Currently working as a Researcher at [METU](https://metu.edu.tr/).\
+:technologist: &nbsp;Currently working as a PhD student & Researcher in Neuroergonomics Lab at [Drexel Universtiy](https://ayazlab.com/).\
 :seedling: &nbsp;Love for science and innovation.\
 :heartbeat: &nbsp;Passionate with problem solving and daily routines automation.\
 :writing_hand: &nbsp;Currently researching Brain computer interfaces, Transactive memory, and spatial computing.\
-:hammer_and_wrench: &nbsp;Coding since 2016 with 3+ years of experience in enterprise wide software development.
+:hammer_and_wrench: &nbsp;Coding since 2016 with 5+ years of experience in enterprise wide software development.

 <!-- Your languages and tools.
 Be careful with the alignment.